 I called it Letters of Love, and I shared the idea with my readers.

-I’ve decided to do it again.
+I’ve decided to offer it again.

 Letters of Love: A Lenten Meditation for Families

 Letters of Love is a Lenten meditation for families.
 It combines simple prayer, Scripture, and the wisdom of the saints with suggestions for sacrifice, service, and family writing activities.
-I’ve streamlined the process this year and made it much more user-friendly, as last year it was hard for even me!

-Each week includes:
+Each week features:

 - inspiration from Scripture and the Saints (including St. Augustine, St. Teresa of Avila, St. Therese of Lisieux, St. Bernadette, and more)